davidrhoden/davidrhoden-basic-netlify/timeline/barbecue-food-at-irving-jun-29-2009.md

 ---
-title: I had a great backyard at 181 irving Avenue in Bushwick, Brooklyn
+title: I had a great backyard in Bushwick.
 date: 2009-06-29T21:00:00.000
 excerpt: It got hit by a tornado.
 It hosted many parties and cookouts.
 summary: It got hit by a tornado.
 It hosted many parties and cookouts.